hossbeast/fab/fab/IPC.md

-In order to facilitate signal exchange, these programs require fabsys:fabsys ownership and ug+s permissions. fabd runs with fabsys credentials at all times, thus it is always eligible to receive signals. fab and faba temporarily assume fabsys credentials before sending a signal to fabd, and while awaiting the response signal
+In order to facilitate signal exchange, these programs require fabsys:fabsys ownership and ug+s permissions. fabd runs with fabsys credentials at all times, thus it is always eligible to receive signals. fab and faba temporarily assume fabsys credentials before sending a signal to fabd, and maintain them while awaiting the response signal

 ## signal flow
 FABSIG_START    : fab -> fabd    new command